 - Virtual training sessions that people can replay on demand

-- The recording also stops when everyone leaves the meeting.
+- Tip: The recording stops automatically when participants leave the meeting.

 To share a recording: